Rainforest conservation

 Sustainable Development Plan and community impact

-Previous project activities have delivered benefits including:
+Previous project activities (between 2012-2018) have delivered benefits including:

 • Providing over 10,000 native eaglewood trees for village areas for sustainable agriculture